d4rkc0d3r/d4rkAvatarOptimizer/README.md

 ![Export Material](./Documentation~/img/exportVPMasUnityPackage.png)

+If the file is too large you have to manually find the `TrashBin` folder in your file system and only zip all `.mat`, `.shader` and `.cginc` files.

 ## UI Options Documentation
 There are also some settings to tweak the optimization.
 You can read about their effects in more detail here: